So You Think You Can Dance (American TV series) season 3: Elimination chart

-The song played for the females' elimination was Ryan Cabrera's "I Will Remember You".
-The song played for the males' elimination was Audio Adrenaline's "Goodbye".
+The song played for the female contestants' elimination was Ryan Cabrera's "I Will Remember You".
+The song played for the male contestants' elimination was Audio Adrenaline's "Goodbye".

 Contestants are in reverse chronological order of elimination.

 ¹ Because Jessi Peralta was unable to participate in the performance show, she had to perform a solo despite not technically being in the bottom three couples.

 ² Because Fox aired NFL coverage during the regular Thursday time slot, the results broadcast was pre-recorded and moved to the following Monday.
 In order to keep the results from leaking before the airing, the audience and nonessential crew were asked to leave the studio, which was locked down, before eliminations were announced.